mymggithub/Docker-Notes/README.md

 - From - is another image
 - RUN - to install all dependencies
-- COPY - Copy source code
+- COPY - Copy source code (Read more about [ADD vs COPY](https://nickjanetakis.com/blog/docker-tip-2-the-difference-between-copy-and-add-in-a-dockerile))
 - ENTRYPOINT - Specify entrypoint, a command that will run when an image container

 #### -Build the docker